nuagenetworks/nukit/README.md

 ## Concepts

-### NUModule / NUModuleContext
+### NUModule and NUModuleContext

 The core concepts of NUKit relies on the class NUModule.
 It represents a view controller dedicated to show a particular remote object or a list of remote objects based on a parent.
 NUModule will be able to manage all CRUD operations on those objects using one (or more) NUModuleContexts.
 Usually, list of objects are shown in a CPTableView or CPOutlineView.
 When user double clicks on one of them, the NUModule will open a CPPopover containing auto bound controls needed to edit the object properties.
 When a user just selects one the object, according to the NUModule configuration, it will load one or more sub NUModule to display the the children of that particular object.
 All submodules will be shown as a tab in a TNTabView managed by the parent NUModule.

-For example, if we have a Model representing a Todo List that contains Lists that contains Tasks, you can have a NUModule to display, create and edit the list of Lists.
-When the user selects a Lists, a sub module will load the Tasks in that particular list.
+For example, if we have a Model representing a Todo List that contains Lists that contains Tasks, you can have a NUModule to display, create and edit the Lists.
+When the user selects a List, a sub module will load the Tasks in that particular list and provides CRUD operations on them.

-There are different flavors of the NUModule:
+There are different NUModule flavors:

 - NUModule: listing module
 - NUModuleSelfParent: single object edition module